Noah-H3467/projectnoshedu/README.md

 # projectnosh
-Project Nosh strives to be an educational website that offers free and easily accessible resources for learners.
+Project Nosh Education strives to be an educational website that offers free and easily accessible resources for learners.